 While the train ride itself is comfortable and quick, the process of buying your train tickets isn't always so easy.
 You can buy tickets on the official website for Indian Railways, but it requires signing up for an account and paying a small registration fee.
 Other travel websites are more user-friendly— such as Cleartrip.com, Makemytrip.com, and Yatra.com—but don't always show all available trains and they charge a commission fee.

 Tickets can also be purchased in person at the International Tourist Bureau at the New Delhi Railway Station.
 It's located upstairs in the main building (Paharganj side) and is open 24 hours.
 Don't believe anyone who tells you that it has moved or is closed because they are trying to scam you.
 If you are already in Delhi and need tickets, visiting the International Tourist Bureau may be the simplest method for making your train reservation.
 However, Indian Railways carries millions of passengers every day and trains often book up, so get your tickets in advance if possible.

 There are several trains throughout the day from Delhi to Agra, but some of the most popular ones for Taj Mahal visitors are:

 - The fastest morning train from Delhi to Agra is the non-stop 12050 Gatimaan Express.
-It travels at a top speed of 160 kilometers per hour, and takes one hour and 40 minutes to reach Agra.
+It travels at a top speed of 160 kilometers per hour, and takes approximately 100 minutes to reach Agra.
 The train departs Delhi's Hazrat Nizamuddin Railway Station at 8:10 a.m. and arrives in Agra at 9:50 a.m.
 The fare in 1AC executive class (first class, seated, air-conditioned) is 1,495 rupees, or about $20, while CC (chair car, seated, air-conditioned) costs 750–1,000 rupees, or $10–$14, with the fare based on dynamic pricing according to demand.
 The train runs daily except Friday (when the Taj Mahal is closed).
 There is on-board catering, with both Indian and Continental cuisine served.
 Its cleanliness, food, and ticket availability are all excellent.
 Plus, it's a punctual train with minimal delays.